hyperledger/iroha/CONTRIBUTING.md

 Please post your questions to [one of our instant messaging platforms](#contacts) so that the staff and members of the community could help you in a timely manner.

-You, as part of the aforementioned community, should consider helping others too.
-If you decide to help, please do so in a [respectful manner](CODE_OF_CONDUCT.md).
+As part of the community, consider helping others too.
+If you decide to help, please do so [respectfully](CODE_OF_CONDUCT.md).

 </details>